 Resource guarding is similar to food aggression, but it extends to other objects and even people.
-In older rescue dogs that have primarily been strays, this reactive instinctual behavior will often resurface in the form of guarding toys, beds, people, or anything else important to the dog.
-Training with an E-collar or other methods is a big help with any aggressive behaviors and a big factor in welcoming a rescue into a home successfully.
+In older rescue dogs that have primarily been strays, this reactive instinctual behavior will often resurface in the form of guarding toys, beds, people, or anything else that's important to the dog.
+Proper trainer and working with an animal behavioralist can repair aggressive behaviors and help a rescue dog transition into a new home successfully.

-This is a very common and very unique hurdle for each dog.
-Each dog will have different fears, different levels of fear, and different reactions to that fear.
-Much like humans, dogs have a fight or flight response when faced with fear, each of which is equally dangerous.
-If a dog responds to fear with a fight response, that is a big issue and puts potential owners at risk.
-A dog responding to fear with a flight response can be an issue as well.
+Fear is a common and unique hurdle for each individual dog.
+Every dog has different fears, different levels of fear, and different reactions to that fear.
+Much like humans, dogs have a fight or flight response when faced with fear, and that can become dangerous.
+If a dog responds to fear with a fight response, potential owners could be put at risk.
+A dog responding to fear with a flight response is an issue as well.
 When left alone, dogs have been known to chew through walls to get away from whatever is scaring them.
 If they're outside or on a leash, they might try take off.
 (This is one reason it is important to microchip your pets.)

-Disciplining rescues when they slip is probably the hardest part.
-Whether it's a pointed finger or a sharp command, they react differently than other dogs.
-It's important to focus on positive reinforcement, and your dog will eventually learn to trust that you're not going to hurt them if you yell or otherwise have a negative interaction with them.
+Disciplining rescue dogs is never easy.
+Whether it's a pointed finger or a sharp command, these dogs may react differently than other dogs.
+It's important to focus on positive reinforcement, and your dog will eventually learn to trust that you're not going to hurt them.

 You may have to train rescue dogs to do things that most dogs their age would already know how to do.
 Some need to be taught how to play with toys or go potty outside, while others might need to learn how to take a bath or walk on a leash.
 These are milestones that don't seem as important to non-rescue dog owners, but they are a big deal to rescue pet parents.